filecoin-project/consensus/README.md

 **EC vs SSLE**

-Q: Whart is the distinction between EC and SSLE?
+Q: What is the distinction between EC and SSLE?

 A: Both are consensus algorithms that can be invoked by SPC in order to perform leader election.
 They are interchangeable modules in a sense.
 Whereas EC will output a leader **on expectation** and could output none or multiple in a given round, SSLE guarantees that it will output at most a single leader.
 In that sense, one can think of EC as Secret Leader Election, whereas SSLE is Secret Single Leader Election.